ututuco/MoltenPixels/README.md

 # MoltenPixels
 # Simple 2D Graphics Cross Platform Fast Library for Delphi
-# Windows32 Windows64 iOS Android
+# Win32 Win64 MacOS iOS Android
 # Deploy on all Platforms!

 MoltenPixels is a Delphi Project Application template for easy management of OpenGL and OpenGLES capabilities.